vegather/Disruptive/README.md

     - [ ] `Requests.swift`
     - [ ] `RetryScheme.swift`
     - [ ] `Stream.swift`
+    - [ ] Network Tests: pagination, errors
 - [ ] Add Combine support for server sent events.
 - [ ] Add global option not wait for re-attempts when rate-limiting, and just return the error instead.
+- [ ] Handle 5XX errors from the backend.
+These shows up as `InternalError`s, and should have a retry-policy with an exponential backoff.